 Nationwide Arena Security Policy

-In response to the need for heightened security procedures, Nationwide Arena has implemented the following policies to ensure a safe, enjoyable event experience for all guests.
+In response to the need for heightened security procedures, Nationwide Arena has implemented the following policies including a new small bag policy for hockey games and special events to ensure a safe, enjoyable event experience for all guests.
+Click Here for More Information.

 As a part of our increasing security measures we have eliminated the drop off area along Nationwide and McConnell Boulevard.